Questions About the Exams

-The CBNC Certification Program Testing Information and Policies booklet, as well as the Scheduling and Cancellation Guidelines or ADA Scheduling and Cancellation Guidelines contain information on scheduling an examination appointment within the CBNC examination administration window, pre and post exam policies, including cancellation policies and other critical information.
-You must acknowledge receipt of the CBNC Certification Program Testing Information and Policies booklet before you apply.
+The Scheduling and Cancellation Guidelines or ADA Scheduling and Cancellation Guidelines contain information on scheduling an examination appointment within the CBNC examination administration window, including cancellation policies and other critical information.
+Please also read through APCA's Compliance Policies and download the Compliance Policy document for your records.
+You must acknowledge receipt of the Compliance Policy document in order to be allowed to apply for the examination.
 It is strongly suggested that you save and review the document as you are bound by the rules stated within.

 How should I prepare for the exam?

 CBNC offers a tutorial at www.CBNCTutorial.org to demonstrate how to move through a computer-based examination format.
 The tutorial video mimics the computer screens as examinees will see them during the examination and allows Candidates to view the functions available on Pearson VUE workstations in order to understand how to navigate through the electronic format.
 It is strongly recommended that applicants view the tutorial PRIOR to arriving at the testing center as it will NOT be available during the examination appointment.
 Please note that the tutorial does not address examination content.